aaryjoshi/content_recommender/README.md

 # 🎬 Movie Recommendation System

-A **content-based movie recommender** that suggests similar movies based on metadata such as genres, cast, and keywords.
+A **content-based movie recommender** that suggests similar movies based on metadata such as genres, actors,cast, and keywords.
 Built with Python using **Pandas**, **Scikit-learn**, and **Cosine Similarity**, and equipped with an interactive interface for personalized movie discovery.

 ---